Updated May 2021

-While it would be helpful to talk to a lawyer about any problems you may be having with a support order, you should certainly consult a lawyer or the Family Court duty counsel if you are unable to pay arrears or have been summonsed to a committal hearing.
+First, get legal advice.
+The sooner you talk to a lawyer about any problems you may be having with a support order, the better.
+If you are unable to pay arrears or have been summonsed to a committal hearing you should definitely consult a lawyer or the Family Court duty counsel.

 Changing the maintenance order

 ||If you are a debtor whose circumstances have worsened since you were ordered to pay support in Provincial Court and you can’t pay for a good reason, you may wish to ask a judge to change or cancel the maintenance order and/or to cancel or reduce maintenance arrears that have built up.
 To do this, you file a form such as an Application about a Family Law Matter and a sworn Financial Statement with supporting financial records such as tax returns and bank statements.
 You must deliver (serve) copies of these documents to the person to whom support must be paid and to FMEP.|